akauppi/sleeves-distributedlog/docs/Running DistributedLog locally.md

 [zk: localhost:2181(CONNECTED) 0]
 ```

-If you see the `CONNECTED`, ZooKeeper itself is running and you have access to it.
-If you see `CONNECTING`, ZooKeeper service is not up.
+If you see `CONNECTED`, ZooKeeper itself is running and you can use the prompt.
+If you see `CONNECTING`, ZooKeeper is not up.

 ```
 [zk: localhost:2181(CONNECTED) 0] ls /